-The compensation committee established by our board of directors is currently composed of Mr. Avery, who is the chairman, Dr. Moriarty and Mr. Concannon, all of whom are independent directors (within the rules of the Nasdaq Stock Market).
+The compensation committee established by our board of directors is currently composed of Mr. Avery, who is the chairman, Mr. Concannon and Ms. Detrick, all of whom are independent directors (within the rules of the Nasdaq Stock Market).
+Dr. Moriarty was an independent director and member of our compensation committee through July 8, 2020.
 Our compensation committee is governed by a written charter adopted by our board of directors.
 A copy of our compensation committee charter is available through the Investor Relations page of our website at www.crai.com.
 Under the charter, our compensation committee is responsible for recommending to our board of directors the compensation philosophy and policies that we should follow, particularly with respect to the compensation of members of our senior management.
 In addition to and among the other duties set forth in this proxy statement under the heading "Corporate Governance-Compensation committee" above, the committee is responsible for:

-- reviewing and approving, or recommending for approval by our board of directors, the compensation of our executive officers, including our chief executive officer; - setting, in consultation with management, as applicable, and, if desired by the committee, our compensation consultant, the corporate and individual performance criteria, performance targets and payment formulas of our executive officers' cash and equity incentive compensation, and overseeing the evaluation of our executive officers in light of those criteria and targets; - administering, reviewing and making recommendations to our board of directors with respect to our employee benefit plans, including our incentive cash compensation plans and our equitybased plans; - appointing, determining the compensation of, evaluating and, when necessary, terminating our compensation consultant, as well as evaluating the independence of any compensation consultant, legal counsel or other advisor engaged by the committee; - reviewing and assessing the adequacy of its charter on an annual basis; - evaluating whether or not our compensation practices and policies create unnecessary or excessive risks; and - reviewing and discussing with management our disclosures to be included in our annual proxy statement and annual report on Form 10-K regarding executive compensation, including the sections of this proxy statement entitled "Compensation of Directors and Executive Officers-Compensation discussion and analysis" and "Compensation of Directors and Executive Officers-Compensation policies and practices as they relate to risk management" below.
+- reviewing and approving, or recommending for approval by our board of directors, the compensation of our executive officers, including our chief executive officer; - setting, in consultation with management, as applicable, and, if desired by the committee, our compensation consultant, the corporate and individual performance criteria, performance targets and payment formulas of our executive officers' cash and equity incentive compensation, and overseeing the evaluation of our executive officers in light of those criteria and targets; - administering, reviewing and making recommendations to our board of directors with respect to our employee benefit plans, including our incentive cash compensation plans and our equity-based plans; - appointing, determining the compensation of, evaluating and, when necessary, terminating our compensation consultant, as well as evaluating the independence of any compensation consultant, legal counsel or other advisor engaged by the committee; - reviewing and assessing the adequacy of its charter on an annual basis; - evaluating whether or not our compensation practices and policies create unnecessary or excessive risks; and - reviewing and discussing with management our disclosures to be included in our annual proxy statement and annual report on Form 10-K regarding executive compensation, including the sections of this proxy statement entitled "Compensation of Directors and Executive Officers-Compensation discussion and analysis" and "Compensation of Directors and Executive Officers-Compensation policies and practices as they relate to risk management" below.